marijnh/Eloquent-JavaScript/11_async.md

 callback returns, control does not go back to the function that scheduled it.

-Asynchronous behavior happens on its own, empty function call stack.
+Asynchronous behavior happens on its own empty function call stack.
 This is one of the reasons that, without promises, managing exceptions across asynchronous code is hard.
 Since each callback starts with a mostly empty stack, your `catch` handlers won't be on the stack when